HMAS Flinders (GS 312): Construction and design

-Flinders was laid down by HMA Naval Dockyard at Williamstown, Victoria, in February 1971.
+Flinders was laid down at Williamstown Dockyard, in February 1971.
 She was launched on 29 July 1972 and commissioned into the RAN on 27 April 1973.
-The ship cost $2,600,000.
+The ship cost $2.6 million.

 Operational history

 On commissioning, the ship was based in Cairns, and afterwards was used to undertake hydrographic surveys to Australia's north.
 Following the destruction of Darwin by Cyclone Tracy during the night of 24–25 December 1974, Flinders was deployed as part of the relief effort; Operation Navy Help Darwin.
 She sailed from Cairns on 26 December, and as the first ship to arrive, Flinders was tasked with surveying the harbour to work out the position of wrecks and the safest areas for the other RAN ships to anchor.
 The majority of Flinders survey work was undertaken off the Queensland coast, but in 1976 she undertook operations in the Dampier Strait, in New Guinea waters.
 From 1980 to 1983 she operated off the coasts of Queensland and Papua New Guinea under Commander James Bond.
 In 1982, Bond and Flinders discovered, surveyed and charted the Hydrographers Passage, providing a faster, more efficient route through the Great Barrier Reef for merchant shipping.

 Flinders was decommissioned in 1998.
-In October 1999, the ship was sold at auction for A$518,460 to a New Zealand consortium.
+In October 1999, the ship was sold at auction to a New Zealand consortium.
 She was remodelled into a private yacht, and now operates as MY Plan B, registered in the Cayman Islands.